St Andrew's Church, Kowloon

+As the church stands directly opposite Kowloon Park, the church receives considerable foot traffic.
+As well as the core church membership, many hundreds of visitors come to St Andrew's, bringing the average number of those coming through its doors for services on Sundays to around 2,000 every week.
+St Andrew's has an international congregation, with worshippers of all ages.

-Sunday Services
+Sunday services

-Sunday services are currently held at 8:30am, 9:30am, 11:30am and 5:00pm in English, and at 11:30pm in Putonghua (Mandarin).
+Sunday services are currently held at 8:30am, 9:30am, 11:30am and 5:00pm in English, and at 11:30am in Putonghua (Mandarin).
 The Lord's Supper (Holy Communion) is administered at the 8:30am service every Sunday.
 At all other services, it is administered on the second and fourth Sundays.
 Check the official website for the latest information.